gloriousLoaf/Readme-Generator/README.md

 <p>&nbsp;</p>

 ## Description
 This application prompts the user through the creation of an easy, attractive README for their repos!
 It was created with **Node.js** using Inquirer.
 The goal is to quickly create a nice markdown file for your repos, so you can get back to coding.
-This is a **work in progress** and a lot more features are on the way.
 <p>&nbsp;</p>

 ## Installation